 Wadi considers himself a bit of an expert on storytelling.
 The truth is he buries himself in fiction to keep an existential crisis at bay.

-It's been over a week since the last episode of Loki was released (at the time of writing).
 I know I'm a little late to the party in talking about Loki.
 I was tempted to write this article sooner, but I decided instead to sit on it for a little while and let my thoughts about the show coalesce.
 As the days passed and I sat in my room, staring at a wall, lost in my thoughts about Loki, I came to a realization.
-This show was made on two conceits: a spectacular idea and the set up for the future of the MCU for years to come.
+This show was made on two conceits: a spectacular idea and the setup for the future of the MCU for years to come.

 Does it succeed in accomplishing those goals?
 Yes and no. And this is where the problems with the show become apparent.